port-experimental/datalake-entities-exporter/README.md

 ```

 The script will:
-1. Read the configuration from `config.json`
+1. Read the configuration from either the JSON string or config file
 2. For each blueprint:
    - Fetch the blueprint schema from Port
    - Create or update a BigQuery table with matching schema based on AUTO_MIGRATE mode
    - Search for entities using the configured query
-   - Export the entities to BigQuery
+   - Export the entities to BigQuery, handling pagination automatically
-   - Handle streaming buffer conflicts automatically with retries
+   - Show progress updates during export

 ## Schema Migration Modes